• Skip to primary navigation

 An Asian woman in a gray apron and red and black shirt is cutting boneless, skinless chicken thighs into uniform pieces.

-Sprinkle on kosher salt and black pepper and toss well.
+Sprinkle on kosher salt and black pepper and stir well.

 Two hands are tossing raw chicken cubes with salt and pepper on a plastic cutting board.